MayaPosch/NymphCast/doc/nymphcast_v0.1_goals_and_testing_requirements.md

 1. All NymphCast Audio features.
 2. Video playback, limited by the capabilities of the hardware platform's decoding and display features.
-3. Screensaver mode, which displays wallpapers while no media is being played back.
+3. Screensaver mode (optional), which displays wallpapers while no media is being played back.

 **1.3.
 NymphCast Player**